-Matrescence (pronounced ma tres ens) refers to a transformative period of identity-shifting experienced by a woman during her transition into motherhood.
-“The psychological birth of a mother, similar to adolescence, involves hormonal and identity shifting.”
+Matrescence (pronounced ma tres ens) is a term referring to a transformative period of identity-shifting experienced by a woman during her transition into motherhood.
+“The psychological birth of a mother, similar to adolescence, involves hormonal and identity shifting.

-Becoming the designated adult accountable for someone else’s life.
-For birth givers, it means transforming from someone who has been given life to someone who is giving life, which involves a physical transformation of the body, which is well described by the term “Matrescence.”
+There’s no turning back from parenthood.
+It’s a transformation from being someone’s child to being someone’s parent, a change that shapes the rest of your life.
+It is becoming the designated adult accountable for someone else’s life.
+For first-time birth givers, this means transforming from someone who has been given life to someone who is giving life, which involves a physical transformation of the body, mind, and social status.
+This profound transformation is well described by the term “Matrescence.”

 Birth Support professionals are committed to providing essential care and support to pregnant individuals and new parents, helping them navigate the challenges of bringing new life into the world.
 Pregnancy and postpartum are times of heightened emotions and vulnerability.
 Amid the current political unrest, the transparent fabric of hope and optimism that subconsciously led our clients to conceive has been interrupted.
 Staying hopeful and optimistic is less intuitive and demands intentional practice and awareness.
 At this time, birth support pros must help their clients to repair it.
 We must expand our skills to facilitate something beyond proper maternal care; we need to coach to evoke hopefulness and optimism.
 Transformational Birth Support Coaching Strategies are the path to this type of support.